-This spiced roasted cauliflower is the perfect side dish to serve at your meal when you are looking for something a little extra!
-This cauliflower is tossed with cumin, garlic, paprika and a splash of lemon juice before being roasted with red onions and chickpeas, and then topped with pomegranates and fresh chopped parsley.
+This easy roasted cauliflower is the perfect side dish to serve at your meal when you are looking for something a little extra!
+This cauliflower is tossed with cumin, garlic, paprika and a splash of lemon juice before being roasted with red onions and chickpeas, and then topped with pomegranates and fresh chopped parsley before serving.
 With gorgeous colors, textures, and flavors, this easy cauliflower recipe will be a hit on your table!

 I love cauliflower, but definitely do not make it enough.
 I don’t want to say that I forget about it, but I definitely don’t think about adding it to my menu more.

 This spiced roasted cauliflower recipe, though!
 I won’t be forgetting about this anytime soon!
 Cauliflower and sliced red onions are tossed with spice and lemon juice and then roasted with chickpeas until perfectly done, and then topped with a smattering of pomegranates and parsley.

 Its colorful, its delicious, it has a fun and interesting variation of textures, but best of all – it is so, so easy to make!

 How to make this roasted cauliflower